-- Buy Crude Oil
+Buy Crude Oil

-First, crude oil is the most traded commodity in the world.
-It is quoted in dollars.
+First, crude oil is the most traded commodity in the world, and it is quoted in dollars.
 Therefore, when the dollar falls, crude oil tends to go up as more people move to buy the crude oil.

 Another way to trade the weak dollar is to buy gold.
-As I have explained multiple of times before, gold is mostly bought by central banks.
+As We have explained multiple of times before, gold is mostly bought by central banks.
 For investors, it is used as a store of value.

 Another way to trade the weaker dollar is to go against the wave.
-By this, I mean that you should take the long-term perspective and invest in the dollar.
+By this, we mean that you should take the long-term perspective and invest in the dollar.
 This applies to when you strongly believe that the dollar is undervalued.

-If you believe the end of the dollar is near, then you should use the four steps I have outlined.
+If you believe the end of the dollar is near, then you should use the four steps we have outlined.
 If you like swimming against the tides, you should not be afraid of trying the final idea.